Mawene Hiroti: 2021

 After both of Cronulla's usual wingers were struck with injury, Hiroti took a bigger role with the NRL side to open the 2021 NRL season, managing six appearances through the first eight rounds, managing four tries.

 On 2 September, Hiroti signed a one-year extension to remain at Cronulla for the 2022 season.

 Hiroti played 15 games for Cronulla in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.

 2022 & 2023

 Hiroti made only two appearances for Cronulla in the 2022 NRL season.
 In the 2023 NRL season, Hiroti made just one appearance for Cronulla where he scored a try in the clubs round 23 victory over South Sydney.

 2024

 On 29 September, Hiroti played for Newtown in their 2024 NSW Cup Grand Final victory over North Sydney.
 Subsequently, he signed a one-year extension with Cronulla.

 2025

 In round 5 of the 2025 NRL season, Hiroti was called into the Cronulla side for their game against Canberra.
 He scored a try in Cronulla's 24-20 loss.

 Hiroti played nine games for Cronulla in the 2025 NRL season as the club finished 5th on the table.
+On 22 November 2025, the Sharks announced that Hiroti had extended his contract with the club for a further year.